Siege of Djibo: Initial encirclement and negotiation attempts

 In April, the Burkinabé military junta attempted to organize talks with the rebels to lift the siege.
-The Emir of Djibo Boubacari Dicko, his advisors and other local dignitaries met with Ansar ul Islam commanders near the town, as the insurgents preferred to negotiate with these individuals rather than regular government officials.
-Ansar ul Islam demanded that the inhabitants of Djibo close all their bars, stop arrests, and that the men should grow beards and wear short pants in accordance with their Islamist clothing standards.
+The Emir of Djibo Boubacari Dicko, his advisors and other local dignitaries met with Ansarul Islam commanders near the town, as the insurgents preferred to negotiate with these individuals rather than regular government officials.
+Ansarul Islam demanded that the inhabitants of Djibo close all their bars, stop arrests, and that the men should grow beards and wear short pants in accordance with their Islamist clothing standards.
 In addition, the city was supposed to become neutral in the insurgency.
 The emir told the rebels that these demands were difficult to fulfill, though he and the other representatives would try as long as the siege was lifted.
-Despite the vagueness of this response, Ansar ul Islam leader Jafar Dicko agreed to ease his group's blockade of the city on 20/21 April.
+Despite the vagueness of this response, Ansarul Islam leader Jafar Dicko agreed to ease his group's blockade of the city on 20/21 April.
 The Burkina Faso Armed Forces were thus able to escort a convoy of 100 food trucks to Dijbo.
 However, the agreement only involved groups not linked to al-Qaeda and the Islamic State; rebel factions belonging to these organizations thus continued their attacks in the area.
 In addition, the military reportedly tried to prevent free movement out of Djibo, as it feared that locals might smuggle food to the besieging rebels.
 Abuses committed by the military and pro-government VDP militias against civilians in Djibo ultimately "scuttled the dialogue aiming to lift the blockade on the town".
 As 20 civilians attempted to leave Djibo, they were murdered by the VDPs.
 The VDP militiamen, many of whom were not locals, were fiercely opposed to any compromise with the jihadists.